RichGibson/hellodrinkbot/software/trivia-app/README.md

-# Simple Svelte Quiz App
+# Simple Svelte Quiz App - original code by Jason Lutterloh

 This is a simple Svelte quiz application.
 Given a JSON trivia document of questions & answers, you can very easily create a quiz web application.